 If the registered veterinary nurse upon whom a notice under regulation 69 has been served fails to appear at the inquiry, the Board may proceed with the inquiry in his absence and arrive at a decision.

-73. Penalty for unprofessional conduct by a veterinary nurse
+73. Penalty for unprofessional conduct by veterinary nurse

 Where the Board finds on inquiry that a veterinary nurse is guilty of unprofessional conduct the Board may —